intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 to offer meaningful privacy for end-users.
 In particular, the trust relationships that users have with different parties affect the resulting impact on the user's privacy.

-As an example, consider OHTTP, wherein the Oblivious Relay knows the Client identity but not the Client data, and the Oblivious Gateway knows the Client data but not the Client identity.
+As an example, consider OHTTP, wherein the Oblivious Relay knows the client identity but not the client data, and the Oblivious Gateway knows the client data but not the client identity.
-If the Oblivious Relay and Gateway collude, they can link Client identity and data together for each request and response transaction by simply observing requests in transit.
+If the Oblivious Relay and Gateway collude, they can link client identity and data together for each request and response transaction by simply observing requests in transit.

 It is not currently possible to guarantee with technical protocol measures that two